 -

 Scholars will have the opportunity to gain personal experience in an 8-week mindfulness-based intervention of their choice at CMC during the year.
 Scholars can choose a pathway for attaining MBI certification based on their personal preference and professional goals.
-Intensive training at CMC in MBCT or MBC are offered at an all-included discounted price.
-Pathways with collaborating partner institutions can also be considered.

 First hand training in: